Artist

 Unrestricted by conventional social and aesthetic Balinese values, Murni inevitably bewildered the Balinese art world in the late 1990s.
 Her works that reclaimed her sexuality and body, scarred with the traumas of rape and years of demanding labour, stood in sharp contrast to a culture that favoured women’s purity and passivity.
 Frank, grotesque expressions of sex and desires, especially by Balinese women, were taboo to local audiences.
 Yet unlike other galleries in Ubud, the Seniwati Gallery, which championed the works of all women artists in Bali, recognised the singularity and power of her art.
 The gallery began showcasing her work abroad, exposing her to audiences in Hong Kong, Australia and Italy.
 By the turn of the century, Murni eventually commanded attention in her home country.
 She exhibited in established art spaces such as the Cemeti Art House, where commentators began to interpret her work not only through the lens of her life, but in connection to the collective trauma that prevailed in post-New Order Indonesia.

 Since Murni’s death in 2006, her works have been hailed across the globe for their strength, originality, and ability to transcend stereotypes of other survivors of injustice.
-Her work has been exhibited in or acquired by prestigious institutions such as the Carnegie Museum of Art, the National Gallery of Australia, the National Gallery of Singapore, the Museum of Modern and Contemporary Art in Nusantara (MACAN), and the University of Chicago.
+Her work has been exhibited in or acquired by prestigious institutions such as the Carnegie Museum of Art, the National Gallery of Australia, the National Gallery of Singapore, the Museum of Modern and Contemporary Art in Nusantara (MACAN), and the University of Chicago Booth School of Business.

 Related Content